 Yarn: 2 x Infinity Hearts Azelea (print 8) which is a Sport weight / 4ply, wool blend.
 Approx 300g, 1200m, 1400yds is required to make the poncho shown.

 Substitution Options: This pattern can be worked with almost any yarn and appropriate hook.
-I recommend not going above a chunky weight yarn and using a hook half to one size larger than the size recommended for your yarn.
+I recommend not going above a chunky weight yarn and using a hook a size or two larger than the size recommended for your yarn.
 This will keep your blocks loose and give good drape.

 I also suggest blocking the poncho once it’s completed for the same reason!